-- Proposed changes may originate with Branch officers or be submitted to them by members or a constitution and bylaws committee. - Amendments may also be prescribed by the ASALH National Governance Committee, which shall review the Model Branch Constitution and Bylaws on a periodic basis to ensure continued alignment with ASALH's governing documents, policies, and procedures.
-Any change made will be communicated to branches, which will need to conform their constitution and bylaws accordingly.
+• Proposed changes may originate with Branch Officers or be submitted to them by members or a Constitution and Bylaws Committee.

+Amendments may also originate with ASALH National Governance Committee, which shall review the Model Branch Constitutions and Bylaws on a periodic basis to ensure continued alignment with ASALH's governing documents, policies and procedures.
+Any change made will be communicated to branches, which will need to conform their Constitution and Bylaws accordingly.